hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 If true (defaults to false) then JVM classfile debug attributes are stripped during repacking.

+### `app.jvm.strip-jar-version-numbers`

+If true (defaults to true from compatibility level 17), JAR files are renamed to strip version numbers.
+This can improve build speed and the efficiency of delta updates.

 ### `app.jvm.unwanted-jdk-files`

 A list of file names that are erased from the application after jlinking and launcher creation is done.
 This is useful for cleaning up files that are usually only needed for development purposes.
 You can remove default items from the list by prefixing them with a `-` (minus).
 The list defaults to: